Jupita-io/kotlin/README.md

 Use Step 1 and 2 so that the Jupita Android SDK is available within the scope of the project.
 Currently the Jupita Android SDK is dependent on volley 1.2.0 and takes the permission of the internet as soon as the SDK is added as a dependency.

 ## Classes
 The available product under the Android SDK is Jupita.
 The Jupita Kotlin version cannot be constructed directly using the public constructor.
-Use the Touchpoint.Builder class to build the product.
+Use the Jupita.Builder class to build the product.

 ```
 val token = "your-token"
 val touchpoint_id = "2"
-val touchpoint = Touchpoint.Builder(applicationContext, token, touchpoint_id).build()
+val touchpoint = Jupita.Builder(applicationContext, token, touchpoint_id).build()
 ```

 The builder constructs with the context of the application, token, and the touchpoint_id.
 This is needed for building the volley request queue.